Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Preliminaries

 \subsubsection{Period group, the action spectrum and the action difference set}

 In this subsection we do not assume that $L$ and $L'$ are transverse unless explicitly stated otherwise.

 For every class $\fc\in\pi_1(M;L)$, denote by $\Gamma_\fc$ the subgroup of $\R$ formed by the integrals $\omega(v)$ for all maps $v\colon \AA=S^1\times [0,1]\to M$ sending $\p\AA$ to $L$ and with the meridian $v(\{0\}\times [0,1])$ in $\fc$.
-(Such annuli $v$, with $\fc$ fixed, form a group of recappings of paths in $\fc$ and $\Gamma_\fc$ is the group of action changes resulting from recappings.)
+(Such annuli $v$, with $\fc$ fixed, taken up to homotopy or the equivalence relation discussed above, form a group of recappings of paths in $\fc$ and $\Gamma_\fc$ is the group of action changes resulting from recappings.)
 The monotonicity condition forces this group to be discrete for the ``unit'' class $\fc=1$ of the constant path.
 In general, $\Gamma_\fc$ depends on $\fc$ and can be discrete for some classes $\fc$ and dense for other classes; see Example \ref{ex:Gamma}.
 In the former case we denote by $\lambda_\fc$ its positive generator and call $\fc$ \emph{toroidally rational}.
 As usual, we set $\lambda_\fc=\infty$ when $\fc$ is \emph{atoroidal}, i.e., $\Gamma_\fc=\{0\}$.
 Finally, let $\Gamma\subset \R$ be the subgroup generated by the union of all $\Gamma_\fc$.
 We will refer to $\Gamma_\fc$ as a \emph{period group} and to $\Gamma$ as the \emph{complete period group}.
 (Hypothetically it is possible that $\Gamma$ is dense even when all $\Gamma_\fc$ are discrete, but we do not have an example when this happens.)

 The \emph{action spectrum} $\CS_\fc(L,L')\subset \R$ (for a class $\fc$) is the collection of actions for all capped chords in $\fc$ or, equivalently, capped intersections $L\cap L'$ in the class $\fc$.
 Clearly, a change of a reference chord $y_\fc$ results in a shift of $\CS_\fc(L,L')$ by a constant.
 Furthermore, as we have already mentioned, only a finite collection of free homotopy classes can contain Hamiltonian chords, and hence $\CS_\fc(L,L')=\emptyset$ for all but a finite set of the classes $\fc$.
 In general, this collection of classes depends on the Hamiltonian isotopy from $L$ to $L'$, and a change of the isotopy results in action shifts and ``relabeling'' of the action spectra; cf. \cite[Prop.\ 6.2]{Us}.
 We denote by $\CS(L,L')$ the union of the sets $\CS_\fc(L,L')$ for all $\fc$.